 According to BBC News, since the 1960s the rates of skin cancer have continued to increase and as a result the increase in cheaper package holidays abroad and the growing popularity of outdoor activities are thought to be responsible.

 With skin cancer being one of the most common cancers in the world and at a time of year when many of us may be spending more time outside it can be important to know the signs.

 There are two types of skin cancer, melanoma and non-melanoma:

-If you do notice any skin abnormalities that haven’t healed after four weeks the NHS recommends booking an appointment to see your GP in case it is something serious2.
+If you do notice any skin abnormalities that haven’t healed after four weeks the NHS recommends booking an appointment to see your GP in case it is something serious.

-People who work outside such as builders or farmers can also be at great risk to skin cancer because they are exposed to sun for long periods of time which means they can be more susceptible to developing squamous cell or basal cell cancers4.
+People who work outside, such as builders or farmers, can also be at great risk to skin cancer because they are exposed to sun for long periods of time which means they can be more susceptible to developing squamous cell or basal cell cancers.

 Macmillan also state that those who are fair-skinned who tend to go red or freckle in the sun can be most at risk to skin cancer.
 If you have been over exposed to the sun as a child or young adult you may also be at great risk to developing skin cancer which may not show up until later in life – usually after the age of 40.

 With many people developing various types of cancer, for example in 2011 331,487 people in the UK were diagnosed with cancer, it is easy to become concerned about your health.

 As part of the various modular options within our health insurance policy ‘Health for You’ we can look to cover you for the diagnosis and treatment of cancer.